-- You are aiming to fundraise more money than you spend on your fundraising activity - so try to keep your costs at a minimum - Creativity and innovation in your fundraising ideas can set your society apart and attract more interest & participation think of the value that you bring to participants - To enhance the attractiveness and profitability of your activities, think about engaging external stakeholders with common interests and goals that can assist you through sponsorships or material donations - Societies sometimes organise fundraising with a joint purpose where half the money raised is for the society and half is for a charity relevant to the society or its members: - This enables society members to work together for good causes - People may be more willing to donate when some of their money is going to a charity - If you do this, the Students' Union is only able to match the amount which is raised for the society - Effective communication is essential, both within your team and with the broader community - But most importantly, fundraising should be an enjoyable and rewarding experience for everyone involved.
-So don't forget to:
+- You are aiming to raise more money than you spend on your fundraising activity - so try to keep your costs at a minimum - Creativity and innovation can set your society apart and attract more interest & participation - To enhance the attractiveness and profitability of your activities, think about engaging external stakeholders with common interests and goals that can assist you through sponsorships or material donations - Societies sometimes organise fundraising with a joint purpose where half the money raised is for the society and half is for a charity relevant to the society or its members: - o This enables society members to work together for good causes - People may be more willing to donate when some of their money is going to a charity - If you do this, the Students' Union is only able to match the amount which is raised for the society - Effective communication is essential, both within your team and with the broader community - But most importantly, fundraising should be an enjoyable and rewarding experience for everyone involved.
+So don't forget to have fun!